Since 1991 more than 500 black or ethnic minority people have died as a result of interaction with police, prison or immigration officers

 “The exclusion of relevant evidence meant that the case actually lacked part of its context, and the defence suggestions that Mubenga was just too big, strong and vociferous, and brought about his own demise, won the day.”

 Dr Nadine El-Enany is a lecturer in Law at Birkbeck, University of London and is a co-author of the Runnymede Trust report on policing.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.